The Supernatural: The Secrets of “The Hound of the Baskervilles” by Arthur Conan Doyle

 Characterization and Dynamics

 “The Hound of the Baskervilles” showcases the brilliant characterization of Sherlock Holmes and Dr. John Watson.
-Holmes, the astute and logical detective, unravels the truth behind the mystery through his deductive reasoning and attention to detail.
-Watson, the ever-loyal companion and narrator, provides a relatable perspective and acts as the bridge between Holmes and the readers.
+Holmes, the astute and logical detective, unravels the mystery with his deductive reasoning and attention to detail.
+Watson, the loyal companion and narrator, provides a relatable perspective and acts as a bridge between Holmes and the readers.

 The supporting characters add depth and complexity to the story.
 Sir Henry Baskerville, the beleaguered heir, embodies courage and vulnerability as he grapples with the legend of the hound.
 The enigmatic Barrymore family, the eccentric naturalist Stapleton, and the trustworthy butler Barrymore all contribute to the intricate web of suspicion and intrigue.